Lie Algebroid Invariants for Subgeometry: Invariants

-That $\bar\nabla $ is indeed a representation follows from the Mauer-Cartan equation \eqrefs{croon}{mce}, the fact that $\{\,\cdot\,,\,\cdot\,\}$ is $\nabla $-parallel, and the Jacobi identity for $\{\,\cdot\,,\,\cdot\,\}$.
+That $\bar\nabla $ is indeed a representation follows from the Maurer--Cartan equations \eqref{mce}, the fact that $\{\,\cdot\,,\,\cdot\,\}$ is $\nabla $-parallel, and the Jacobi identity for $\{\,\cdot\,,\,\cdot\,\}$.
 We shall call this representation the {\df fundamental representation}.
-We note that the Mauer-Cartan equation also allows us to write
+We note that the Maurer--Cartan equations also allow us to write